-In the early 1990s, Naples-area business owners and civic leaders recognized the importance of a cohesive plan for the 5th Avenue South district and engaged the assistance of renowned urban planner Andres Duany.
-With his guidance, an already fashionable street was transformed into Southwest Florida’s premier shopping, dining, cultural and performing arts destination.
+In the early 1990s, Naples’ area business owners and civic leaders recognized the importance of a cohesive plan for the Fifth Avenue South district and engaged the assistance of renowned urban planner Andrés Duany.
+With his guidance, an already fashionable street was transformed into Southwest Florida’s premier shopping, dining, cultural, and performing arts destination.

-The cultural renaissance fully took root in 1997 with the opening of the Sugden Community Theatre in the heart of 5th.
-Home to the Naples Players, the Sugden Theatre planted a seed that has helped 5th Avenue South develop into an enviable cultural scene with a focus on arts and music.
+The cultural renaissance fully took root in 1998 with the opening of the Sugden Community Theatre in the heart of Fifth Avenue South.
+Home to The Naples Players, the Sugden Community Theatre planted a seed that has helped Fifth Avenue South develop into an enviable cultural scene with a focus on arts and music.

 If these sidewalks could talk!

-They would invite you to stroll up and down the Avenue under clear blue skies, stopping to shop, chat, meet a friend, get a bite to eat and enjoy life in Naples, as locals and visitors alike have been doing for nearly a hundred years!
+They would invite you to stroll up and down Fifth Avenue South under clear blue skies, stopping to shop, chat, meet a friend, and get a bite to eat.
+Enjoy life in Naples, as locals and visitors alike have been doing for nearly a hundred years!